-Catamami Accounting methods Category Activity data Emission factor Category 1: Purchased goods and services Area of buildings supplied, by use Emission factor per unit area of buildings supplied ※3 (※1 for only procurement of paper and water) Category 2: Capital goods Amount of capital investment Emission factor per capital investment amount※1 Category 3: Fuel and energy related activities not included in Scope 1 or 2 Consumption of fuel and energy that was procured Emission factor for extraction, production and transportation, by fuel and energy type※1,2 Category 4: Transportation and delivery (upstream) Calorific value of fuel used by us as the sender for transportation Emission factor per calorific value (by the Act on the Rational Use of Energy) Category 5: Waste generated in operations Amount of waste discharged, by item Emission factor for disposal, by waste item※1 Category 6: Business travel Amount of business travel expenses, by mode of transportation Emission factor per transportation expenses paid, by mode of transportation※1 Category 7: Employee commuting Commuting expenses paid, by mode of transportation Emission factor per transportation expenses paid, by mode of transportation※1 Category 8: Leased assets (upstream) Occupied area x Energy use per unit area (warehouses, data centers) Emission factor per energy used※3 Category 9: Transportation and delivery (downstream) Not relevant Category 10: Processing of sold products Not relevant Category 11: Use of sold products Area of buildings supplied, by use Annual CO 2 emissions per unit area of buildings marketed, by use (internal calculation) x Assumed number of years of use Category 12: End-of-life treatment of sold products Area of buildings supplied, by use Emission factor per unit area of buildings supplied (CASBEE for Building <new construction="">) ※3</new> Category 13: Leased assets (downstream) Area of buildings leased x Energy use per unit area (offices) Emission factor per energy used※3 Category 14: Franchises Not relevant • Category 15: Investments With regard to Scope 1 and 2 emissions by companies invested in, the estimates based on partial actual data show that they are less than 2 percent of the entire Scope 3 emissions.
-As a result, they were not included because the quantity of emissions was so small compared with how difficult it would be to collect the data Other Not calculated because it is an option category
+Catamami Accounting methods Category Activity data Emission factor Category 1: Purchased goods and services Area of buildings supplied, by use Emission factor per unit area of buildings supplied Category 2: Capital goods Amount of capital investment Emission factor per capital investment amount ※1 Category 3: Fuel and energy related activities not included in Scope 1 or 2 Consumption of fuel and energy that was procured Emission factor for extraction, production and transportation, by fuel and energy type※1,2 Category 4: Transportation and delivery (upstream) Calorific value of fuel used by us as the sender for transportation Emission factor per calorific value (by the Act on the Rational Use of Energy) Category 5: Waste generated in operations Amount of waste discharged, by item Emission factor for disposal, by waste item※1 Category 6: Business travel Amount of business travel expenses, by mode of transportation Emission factor per transportation expenses paid, by mode of transportation※1 Category 7: Employee commuting Commuting expenses paid, by mode of transportation Emission factor per transportation expenses paid, by mode of transportation※1 Category 8: Leased assets (upstream) Occupied area x Energy use per unit area (warehouses, data centers) Emission factor per energy used ※3 Category 9: Transportation and delivery (downstream) Not relevant Category 10: Processing of sold products Not relevant Category 11: Use of sold products Area of buildings supplied, by use Annual CO 2 emissions per unit area of buildings marketed, by use (internal calculation) x Assumed number of years of use Category 12: End-of-life treatment of sold products Area of buildings supplied, by use Emission factor per unit area of buildings supplied (CASBEE for Building <new construction="">) ※3</new> Category 13: Leased assets (downstream) Area of buildings leased x Energy use per unit area (offices) Emission factor per energy used※3 Category 14: Franchises Not relevant Category 15: Investments With regard to Scope 1 and 2 emissions by companies invested in, the es less than 2 percent of the entire Scope 3 emissions.
+As a result, they were small compared with how difficult it would be to collect the data Other Not calculated because it is an option category

-^{1} Emission Factor Database on Accounting for Greenhouse Gas Emissions Throughout the Supply Chain (ver.
-2.2) (Ministry of Economy, Trade and Industry, Ministry of the Environment)
+\1 Emission Factor Database on Accounting for Greenhouse Gas Emissions Throughout the Supply Chain (ver.
+2.4) (Ministry of Economy, Trade and Industry, Ministry of the Environment)

-^{2} Carbon Footprint Communication Program Basic Database ver.1.01 (domestic data) (Japan Environmental Management Association For Industry)
+X2 Carbon Footprint Communication Program Basic Database ver.1.01 (domestic data) ( Japan Environmental Management Association For Industry)

-3 Comprehensive Assessment System for Building Environmental Efficiency (CASBEE) LCCO2 calculation tool FY2014 (Japan Sustainable Building Consortium)
+Comprehensive Assessment System for Building Environmental Efficiency (CASBEE) LCCO2 calculation tool FY2016 (Japan Sustainable Building Consortium)